Riley-Py/UWaterloo-Work/EARTH 121/Study Site Assessment/Part A/Part A Notes.md

 (title: Reasons for choosing this site)

 There are several reasons why I chose this specific site to do my assessment on.
-For starters,
+For starters, it met all of the criteria that was outlined by the